 The face of every Wildlife Resources Card contains:

 Residents and Non-Residents can obtain a WRC:

-Note for Non-Residents: In order to obtain a Non-Resident WRC, non-residents are required to provide proof of having successfully completed a NS DNR recognized Hunter/Trapper/Bow/Crossbow Education Course (in Nova Scotia or another province, state or country) or proof satisfactory to the Department that s/he is entitled to hunt with a firearm, bow, or crossbow in another jurisdiction before being issued a non-resident WRC.
-Forward copies of your appropriate certificate(s) to the Hunter Education Coordinator by scanning and emailing to: DNR-WRCADMIN@gov.ns.ca; faxing to: 902-424-8116; or mailing to: Hunter Education Coordinator, Department of Natural Resources, P.O.
-Box 698, Halifax, N.S.
-B3J 2T9.
+Note for Non-Residents (See Also: FAQs Section below): In order to obtain a Non-Resident WRC (required to purchase any commercial licences), non-residents must provide proof of having successfully completed a NS DNR recognized Hunter/Trapper/Bow/Crossbow Education Course (in Nova Scotia or another province, state or country) or proof satisfactory to the Department that you are entitled to hunt with a firearm, bow, or crossbow in another jurisdiction.
+Whether your order a non-resident WRC by phone or online, you will be prompted to forward copies of your appropriate certificate(s) to the Hunter Education Coordinator by:

-If DNR does not have your current contact information, you may experience difficulties using online applications such as: registering for courses, applying to annual moose and antlerless deer draws, completing online harvest report forms, etc and may not receive updates on current licensing issues and changes.
+If DNR does not have your current contact information, you may experience difficulties using online applications such as: registering for courses, applying to annual moose and antlerless deer draws, completing online harvest report forms, booking a shooting range etc and may not receive updates on current licensing issues and changes.